|Support for Transgender People and Their Families

-For decades, PFLAG has been proud to be a resource for transgender and gender non-conforming people, their families, and friends.
+For decades, PFLAG has been proud to be a resource for parents, families, and friends of people who are transgender and gender expansive.
 The resources on this page will help advise you on how to better support a loved one as they move along their journey, and to help further your own understanding of your loved one’s gender identity or expression.

 Knowledge is power.
 Listen to your loved one and educate yourself.
-The more you know about various transgender and gender non-conforming narratives and experiences, the more you will be able to provide the kind of love and support necessary to help them grow and lead a digniﬁed and healthy life.
+The more you know about various transgender and gender-expansive narratives and experiences, the more you will be able to provide the kind of love and support necessary to help your loved ones grow and lead a full and healthy life.

 - Find a PFLAG Chapter